What is Counselling Services about?

 Can I get a letter of support to defer an exam or get an extension on a paper?

-We do provide letters of support but only within certain parameters.
+Staff at Counselling can provide letters of support but only within certain parameters.
 A student who is involved with a clinician prior to exams or deadlines may receive a letter outlining the circumstances that have contributed to their academic difficulties.

 Letters are not written after the fact if the clinicians has no prior knowledge of the circumstances leading up to the difficulty.
 Students requiring same-day supporting documentation who are not already known to Counselling Services should go directly to an off-campus clinic.